bradbunce/mysql/README.md

 ```

 ### Notes
-- This configuration ensures PHPMyAdmin only attempts to store its settings on the primary server
+- This configuration ensures phpMyAdmin only attempts to store its settings on the primary server
 - The warning message should no longer appear when accessing the replica
-- The replica remains read-only; this only affects PHPMyAdmin's internal configuration storage
+- The replica remains read-only; this only affects phpMyAdmin's internal configuration storage
 - If you prefer, you can also simply ignore the warning as it doesn't affect the functionality of the replica or the replication setup